Meteosat: Third Generation ("MTG")

 On 19 March 2010, ESA chose Thales Alenia Space for a final negotiation leading to a contract to be signed during June.
 On 22 June 2010, EUMETSAT confirmed the choice of Thales Alenia Space.
 On 24 February 2012, the development contract between ESA and Thales Alenia Space was signed by Mr. Liebig and Mr. Seznec.
 Thales Alenia Space leads the industrial consortium that is now building the MTG family.
 Along with being the prime contractor, Thales Alenia Space is responsible for the MTG-I imaging satellite, including the primary payload, the Flexible Combined Imager.
 Bremen-based OHB is responsible for the MTG-S satellites and provision of the common satellite platforms, supported by Astrium GmbH as the System Architect.

+MTG satellites

 A total of 6 satellites are being developed under the MTG contract.
 Four MTG-I imaging satellites, as well as two MTG-S sounder satellites.
 The launch of the first MTG satellite, Meteosat-12 (MTG-I1), occurred on 13 December 2022, at 20:30 UTC and the satellite has been operational since December 2024.
 This was followed by the first MTG-S (MTG-S1/Sentinel-4A with the first Sentinel-4 instrument aboard) launching on 1 July 2025 at 21:04 UTC.
-The next MTG-I is expected to launch in 2026.
+MTG-I2 was launched in 2026.
 The following three satellites will be launched around 10 years later to replace the first set, which have a nominal life of 8.5 years and sufficient fuel for more than 10.7 years.